 - The applicant and other parties receiving or benefiting from the support of NZEC will be primarily responsible on an on-going basis for the proper description of the international business transaction and the transparency of all relevant payments.

-- The applicant will at all times be responsible for compliance with all applicable laws and regulations, including national provisions for combating bribery of foreign public officials in international business transactions.
+- The applicant will at all times be responsible for compliance with all applicable laws and regulations, including national provisions for combating bribery of foreign and domestic public officials, and bribery in the private sector.

 - If there is credible evidence of bribery in the award of the export contract, NZEC will refuse to approve credit, cover or other support.

 - If after credit, cover or other support has been approved and an involvement in bribery by the applicant or other beneficiary is proved, NZEC will take whatever action it deems appropriate including the denial of payment or indemnification, seeking repayment of sums paid out and/or referral of evidence of such bribery to the appropriate authorities both in New Zealand and in any other relevant jurisdiction.